entropyxyz/entropy-docs/docs/guides/manage-accounts.md

 ### Create an account

-1. Start the CLI by running `yarn start` within your local copy of the `entropyxyz/cli` repository.
+1. Start the CLI by running `entropy`.
 1. Select **Manage Accounts**.
 1. Select **New**.
 1. Type `n` and press `ENTER` when asked _Would you like to import a key?_: